GIScience/gis-training-resource-center/content/Modul_6/en_qgis_data_analysis_theorie.md

 ### Heatmap

 Heat maps use features in a dataset to calculate the relative density of points on a map.
 The density is displayed as a colour ramp with colors ranging from "cool" (low density) to "hot" (high density).
-Heatmaps are useful when you have a large number of features covering an area with areas where these features cluster together.
+Heatmaps are useful when you have a large number of features covering an area with areas where these features cluster together and help us visualize spatial patterns of the layer.

 ```{figure} ../../fig/point_map_to_heat_map_example.png
 ---